 (He washes his hands and leaves, taking the bathroom with him.)

-(THE INCOMPETENT ONE speaks at podium.
+(THE INCOMPETENT ONE speaks at a podium.
 WOMEN 1 AND 2 sit at a café, watching him speak.)

 THE INCOMPETENT ONE

 Therefore, on behalf of the White House, I hereby declare that women are fucking vile.
 Truly disgusting.
 Thank you.